talwrii/git-submodules-troubleshooting/readme.md

 Git submodules often "just works" enough that you don't need to understand the internals - this means that you don't naturally buid uip an understanding of git submodules through us. linux ai assistant

-# How git submodules work
+# How git submodules actually works
 1. A commit object is stored in the working tree at a location
 1. An entry in `.gitmodules` contains information about where git submodules should find this commit.
 This is committed and shared with other people.
 1. An entry in `.gitconfig` contains information about what is actually checked out (this information is not committed) and allows for tweaks.

 # Cookbook

+## I updated `.gitmodules` but my repository but git clone still doesn't work
+The repository url is cached in .gitconfig.
+Use [your editor](#git-config) to remove it from `.git/config`.

 ## `git submodule update` hangs on `Cloning into...`
 Potentially repository that you are cloning from does not exist.
 You might need to get it running again, or change it.